Rushikeshlawand/My_Notes/Intetview Prep/DSA.md

 ## StringBuilder

 ### Definition
-`StringBuilder` is a class that provides an API for creating and manipulating mutable sequences of characters.
+`StringBuilder` is a class used for creating and manipulating mutable sequences of characters.
 It is designed for single-threaded environments and is generally preferred for performance efficiency.

 ## StringBuffer